 As more satellites are being launched into orbit, there is a greater compulsion to monitor space situational awareness, thus making it much harder for nations to find the perfect place to send their satellites into space.
 The Defense Satellites 2019 will discuss the importance of space situational awareness (SSA) along with the complications that can arise with space debris with more small satellites being launched into space.

 We are planning to release two defense satellites of each 120 kilograms from our new SSV rockets in this July or August.
 We want to accelerate the construction of the SSLV.
 We expect that two to three SSLV rockets will be required every month.
 Besides, we also want to increase the production of the Polar Satellite Launch Vehicle (PSLV) – K Sivan, ISRO chairman

 It has also been planned for the commercial benefits of the ISRO program.
-Talking about the technologies that ISRO can transfer, Sivan said that techniques have been developed that can be transferred to benefit the people.
-There is a greater need for satellites by the governments as many large international cities are becoming “e-cities or smart-cities” and the need for satellite coverage and a signal is critical for cities to create a smart city.
+Talking about the technologies that ISRO can transfer, Sivan said that techniques had been developed that can be transferred to benefit the people.
+There is a greater need for satellites by the governments as many large international cities are becoming “e-cities or smart-cities,” and the need for satellite coverage and a signal is critical for cities to create a smart city.